dalibo/pitrery/install.md

 server.
 It then extracts everything, including the tablespaces and prepares the `recovery.conf` at the root of `$PGDATA`.
 The script asks the user to check everything before starting the PostgreSQL cluster:
-This behavior is intentionnal, it allows the user to modify parameters of PostgreSQL or change how the recovery is configured in `recovery.conf`.
+This behaviour is intentional, it allows the user to modify parameters of PostgreSQL or change how the recovery is configured in `recovery.conf`.